modularjon/paperdotjs-presentation/README.md

 1. Fork and clone this repository.
 1. Create a new branch for your work.
 1. Install paper with `npm install paper`.
-1. Run grunt serve, and navigate your browser to <http://localhost:8080>.
+1. Run `grunt serve`, and navigate your browser to <http://localhost:8080>.

 If you run into any problems, excellent documentation is provided at [this site](https://www.npmjs.com/package/paper).
 There are also instructions